kubernetes/kubernetes/docs/design/security.md

   * write pod specs.
   * making some of their own images, and using some "community" docker images
   * know which pods need to talk to which other pods
-  * decide which pods should be share files with other pods, and which should not.
+  * decide which pods should share files with other pods, and which should not.
   * reason about application level security, such as containing the effects of a local-file-read exploit in a webserver pod.
   * do not often reason about operating system or organizational security.
   * are not necessarily comfortable reasoning about the security properties of a system at the level of detail of Linux Capabilities, SELinux, AppArmor, etc.